mrnayem2026/learn-nextjs/README.md

 **Redmi File: Hero Medium Blog**

-Website Image Live Site Link: [www.Hero Medium Blog.com](https://www.exampleblog.com)
+Website  Live Site Link: [www.Hero Medium Blog.com](https://www.exampleblog.com)

 Discussion: The Hero Medium Blog  is a website designed to emulate the style and functionality of the popular blogging platform Medium, with a particular focus on the Hero theme.
 This blog copy incorporates various technologies to create a visually appealing and user-friendly experience for readers.
 Below are the key technologies used in developing the Hero Medium Blog :